robertodefarias/portfolio-foundation-analysis/README.md

+⚠️ Note: This is a simplified static demo.
+The original version includes dynamic integrations (Stripe payments, Google Reviews, multilingual support).
+This repo shows the clean **HTML + CSS** foundation.

 # Portfolio – Foundation Analysis Landing Page

 A professional landing page for the **Foundation Analysis – Human Design Reading**, designed and developed as part of my web development portfolio.